A new studio

 I’ll show you another photo when everything is moved in.
 For now, it’s a work in progress.

-I always wonder who is reading what I write each week, so please do get in touch, I’d love to hear from you.
-If you have a friend who would enjoy this blog, please would you forward it to them?
 If you would like to read this blog every week, look for the words ‘Follow this blog by email’ and enter your email address.
 The blog posts will arrive each Monday in your in-box.
-If you would like to receive my special monthly newsletter, complete with colour inspiration, design inspiration and a free tutorial, please complete the pop-up form or get in touch via the contact form.
+If you would like to receive my special monthly newsletter, complete with colour inspiration, design inspiration etc, please complete click here.
 I will never share your email with anyone.

 Thank you for reading my blog.
 Quilt patterns are here, Fabrics are here, Classes are here